Best Low-Cost AI Robo-Advisor Alternatives in 2026

 The bottom line

-The standard robo charges about 0.25% of assets a year, and that percentage is the thing to scrutinize, because it compounds as your balance grows.
-If you want to pay less, SoFi and Schwab Intelligent Portfolios charge no advisory fee (with Schwab’s cash allocation as the catch), and M1 Finance is free on its base tier for building your own automated portfolio.
-Walnut is the low-cost option for people who want to keep their own broker and research what they actually hold: it connects your brokerage, lets you talk through Claude or ChatGPT, frames each position against the S&P 500, and runs on a free tier rather than a percentage of assets.
-Betterment and Wealthfront remain the polished percentage robos worth the fee if you want to delegate everything.
-Pick by how hands-on you want to be and how your balance will grow.
+The standard robo charges about 0.25% of assets a year, and that percentage is the thing to scrutinize, because it compounds into real money as your balance grows over decades.
+The cheapest route depends on your balance size.
+On a small balance, Fidelity Go is close to genuinely free (no advisory fee below its threshold, zero-expense-ratio funds), and SoFi charges no advisory fee at any balance; both suit full delegation.
+As you grow, free and flat models pull ahead: M1 Finance is free on its base tier for building your own automated portfolio, and Walnut is the low-cost option for people who want to keep their own broker and research what they actually hold.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve; it frames each position against the S&P 500 and runs on a free tier rather than a percentage of assets.
+Betterment and Wealthfront remain the polished percentage robos worth the fee if you want to delegate everything, though their cost climbs the most as you save.
+Add the fund expense ratios to any advisory fee, pick by how hands-on you want to be and the balance you expect to reach, and re-check as you cross any threshold.
 Walnut is not an investment adviser.

-For the wider field, see AI robo-advisor alternatives, the free AI robo-advisor alternatives roundup, or the best robo-advisors of 2026.
+For the wider field, see AI robo-advisor alternatives, the free AI robo-advisor alternatives roundup, the picks for small accounts, or the broader field of the best AI investing apps.

 FAQ